-International research on the prevalence of interpersonal violence and abuse (IPVA) in young people's relationships has established the significance and the impact of the problem.
+International research on the prevalence of interpersonal violence and abuse (IPVA) in young people's relationships has established the signi cance and the impact of the problem.
 This research has informed numerous abuse prevention programmes that target adolescents with the aim of ending abusive experiences in both present and future relationships.
-However, such initiatives have been described as under-theorised and as failing to take account of the diversity of adolescent populations (Authors et al 2015).
+However, such initiatives have been described as under-theorised and as failing to take account of the diversity of adolescent populations (Hellevik et al. 2015).
 This European study focuses on the complex interplay of factors found in association with perpetration of IPVA in adolescence and considers how interventions can build on this understanding.

-Prevalence rates for IPVA vary considerably depending on the populations sampled, definitions used, forms of IPVA included and acts incorporated, making global comparisons difficult (Hérbert et al 2017).
-Stonard et al's (2014) evidence synthesis on the prevalence of IPVA victimisation in adolescent relationships (under the age of 18) determined that between 51-59% of girls and 45-55% of boys reported emotional abuse and between 22-29% of girls and 19-27% of boys reported physical violence.
-Similarly, Wincentak et al's (2016) meta-analysis found higher levels of physical perpetration by female adolescents, aged 13 to 16, compared to males.
-Meta-analysis by Park and Kim (2018) with a wider age range of 13 to 22, and Wincentak et al (2016) both showed that young women reported greater sexual violence victimisation compared to young men.
+Prevalence rates for IPVA vary considerably depending on the populations sampled, de nitions used, forms of IPVA included and acts incorporated, making global comparisons di cult (Hérbert et al. 2019).
+Stonard et al.'s (2014) evidence synthesis on the prevalence of IPVA victimisation in adolescent relationships (under the age of 18) determined that between 51-59% of girls and 45-55% of boys reported emotional abuse and between 22-29% of girls and 19-27% of boys reported physical violence.
+Similarly, Wincentak, Connolly, and Card's (2017) meta-analysis found higher levels of physical perpetration by female adolescents, aged 13-16, compared to males.
+Meta-analysis by Park and Kim (2018) with a wider age range of 13-22, and Wincentak, Connolly, and Card (2017) both showed that young women reported greater sexual violence victimisation compared to young men.

 However, to fully understand the issues involved we need to also address both prevalence and impact.
-(Author's own 2017a) found statistically significant differences in respect of gender and IPVA subjective impact: young women were more likely than young men to attribute a negative impact (feeling scared and upset) to their experiences of victimisation whilst young men were more likely to state an affirmative only impact (thought it was funny) or report no effect.
-Similarly, in New Zealand, Jackson et al (2000) found that girls reported more negative emotional responses to their experiences of IPVA than boys.
-Correspondingly, research in the US has shown similar associations between gender and impact, including the impact of physical injury (Hamby et al 2012, Foshee 1996; 2001; Molidor et al 1998).
-A review of the mental health impacts of IPVA (Author's own,2016a) found that young women aged 18 and under generally reported greater adverse health outcomes, including depression and eating disorders, compared to young men.
+(Barter et al. 2017) found statistically signic cant dierences in respect of gender and IPVA subjective impact: young women were more likely than young men to attribute a negative impact (feeling scared and upset) to their experiences of victimisation whilst young men were more likely to state an a rmative only impact (thought it was funny) or report no e ect.
+Similarly, in New Zealand, Jackson, Cram, and Seymour (2000) found that girls reported more negative emotional responses to their experiences of IPVA than boys.
+Correspondingly, research in the US has shown similar associations between gender and impact, including the impact of physical injury (Hamby et al. 2012, Foshee 1996; 2001; Molidor and Tolman 1998).
+A review of the mental health impacts of IPVA (Barter and Stanley 2016) found that young women aged 18 and under generally reported greater adverse health outcomes, including depression and eating disorders, compared to young men.

 Alongside prevalence and impact, research has sought to identify risk factors associated with both victimisation and perpetration of IPVA in young people's relationships.
-The evidence has consistently shown that young people with a history of familial domestic violence, child abuse or punitive parenting are at greater risk of IPVA victimisation and perpetration in their own intimate relationships (Temple et al., 2013, Hérbert et al., 2017, Park and Kim 2018).
-Family violence represents one of the most consistently identified risk factors for adolescent IPVA, although most studies are based in North America (Park and Kim 2018).
+The evidence has consistently shown that young people with a history of familial domestic violence, child abuse or punitive parenting are at greater risk of IPVA victimisation and perpetration in their own intimate relationships (Temple et al. 2013; Hérbert et al. 2019; Park and Kim 2018).
+Family violence represents one of the most consistently identied risk factors for adolescent IPVA, although most studies are based in North America (Park and Kim 2018).
 In a systematic review of research on factors associated with digital IPVA Hellevik (2018) found that previous exposure to IPV was the most frequent factor in the reviewed studies.
 The review also found that the vast majority of included studies (70%) were conducted in the USA.